mattjh1/mattjh-blog/content/post/my-dotfiles.md

 Stay tuned for deeper dives into specific components, such as my Neovim setup with Lua, Hammerspoon automation scripts, and the reasoning behind specific tweaks in my Git configurations.

-Let the journey into the intricacies of my dotfiles begin!
+Let the journey into the intricacies of dotfiles begin!
 Your keyboard is your guide.

 ## Drawing Inspiration